Loading your cart…

 Five hour private van tour – max 6 person group

-Our Invention Of Hell Tour can start whenever and wherever is best for you – at your accommodation or elsewhere.
+Our Invention Of Hell Tour can start wherever is best for you – at your accommodation or elsewhere

 Visit the Sachsenhausen Concentration Camp Memorial & Museum and learn about life and death in a Nazi ‘Protective Custody Camp’; the architecture of total control, and what inhumanity, humanity is capable of in its darkest moments.